wobba/microsoft-graph-docs/api-reference/beta/resources/report-identity-access.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-With Microsoft Graph, you can access identity and access reports to get the information about how people in your business are using applications in your Azure Active Directory tenant.
+With Microsoft Graph, you can access identity and access reports to get the information about how people in your business are using applications in your Azure Active Directory (Azure AD) tenant.

 ## Authorization

 Microsoft Graph controls access to resources using permissions.
-You must specify the permissions you need in order to access Reports resources.
-Typically, you specify permissions in the Azure Active Directory (Azure AD) portal.
+You must specify the permissions you need in order to access reports resources.
 For more information, see [Microsoft Graph permissions reference](/graph/permissions-reference) and [Reports permissions](/graph/permissions-reference#reports-permissions).

 ## What are identity and access reports?